+Figure 6.
+Comparison of BPMs 12 and 24: BPM 24 vs BPM 12 energy measurement (left), residual between BPM 12 and 24 measurements (right).

+3.4 Dipole magnets

-Figure 6: Comparison of BPMs 12 and 24: BPM 24 vs BPM 12 energy measurement (left), residual between BPM 12 and 24 measurements (right).
-3.4.
-Dipole magnets An essential prerequisite for the operation of the spectrometer in a Linear Collider is that the beam position downstream of the chicane is not energy dependent, and the upstream beam path is restored downstream.
+An essential prerequisite for the operation of the spectrometer in a Linear Collider is that the beam position downstream of the chicane is not energy-dependent, and the upstream beam path is restored downstream.
 In other words, the chicane has to be symmetric.
 In a 4-magnet chicane it is also beneficial to match the magnets in each pair producing a parallel translation of the beam (a "dogleg"), so that the inclination of the orbit with respect to the original is kept to a minimum.

 Magnetic field measurements were performed in March 2007.
-Some results are shown in fig. 7.
+Some results are shown in figure 7.
 Here, the differences between the measured and nominal magnetic fields are plotted as a function of the nominal value for both negative and positive polarities.

-Figure 7: Offsets between the measured and nominal magnetic fields as a function of the nominal value of the four magnets in ESA: Negative current (left); Positive current (right).
+Figure 7.
+Offsets between the measured and nominal magnetic fields as a function of the nominal value of the four magnets in ESA: Negative current (left); Positive current (right).

 During these measurements the field of the magnet 3B1 was monitored with a Hall probe, whereas for the other magnets NMR probes were used.
 As can be seen, 3B1, 3B2 and 3B3 follow the same trend, with a difference of a few tenths of a mT between 3B2 and 3B3, while 3B1 differs by about 1 mT.
 Offsets between these magnets can be explained by the individual history and core composition of each (see [7] for details).
 3B4 shows a different and much more consistent behaviour, because only for this magnet a more accurate relation between the current and the field (as given in [7]) was determined and used for the field settings.
-Unfortunately, the analogous measurements could not be preformed for the other magnets due to time constraints.
-Due to the differences between the magnets, the trajectory of the beam had a small inclination in the middle of the chicane and was not fully restored downstream of the chicane, resulting in energy changes being converted into position variations in BPMs 9, 10 and 11.
+Unfortunately, analogous measurements could not be performed for the other magnets due to time constraints.

+For stability, the magnets were powered by a single supply in ESA, therefore, the differences could not be compensated for.
+As a result, the trajectory of the beam had a small inclination in the middle of the chicane and was not fully restored downstream of the chicane, and energy changes were converted into position variations in BPMs 9, 10 and 11.

 Using the data from the upstream BPMs the nominal beam position in the downstream BPMs can be predicted.
-Considering, for example, BPM 9 measurements after subtraction of the upstream BPMs prediction, we can recognise the step-like behaviour of the energy during the scan (fig. 8).
+Considering, for example, BPM 9 measurements after subtraction of the upstream BPMs prediction, we can recognise the step-like behaviour of the energy during the scan (figure 8).
 Note that, although the net integral field applied to the beam by the chicane is very small, BPM 9 is still able to resolve the energy changes due to its high resolution.